drc-cs/FALL24-MSAI339/lectures/L01_overview/slides.md

 The highest score will be recorded, so long as it is submitted before the deadline!
 You have 3 attempts for every homework.

-Late homeworks will be penalized 10% per day.
+Late homeworks will be penalized 10% per day, which amounts to ~1% of your final grade.

 <!--s-->